 Implementation of sampling strategy

 To ensure the study protocol was implemented as intended, a trap-check form was set up to facilitate rapid entry of the status of each trap the morning after each trap night.
-The form was used to record whether traps were missing bait (i.e., the sensitivity of trap closure was too low), were closed but empty (i.e., the sensitivity of trap closure was too high) or contained a small-mammal or other animal.
+The form was used to record whether traps were missing bait (i.e., the sensitivity of trap closure was too low), were closed but empty (i.e., the sensitivity of trap closure was too high) or contained a small mammal or other animal.

 Data collection, storage, and processing